 But -- I just wanted to mention that she has had a hard time with the General class book.
 The terminology and verbiage is just not made for someone of her age.
 So I found this - The No-Nonsense, General Class License Study Guide.
 Oh, this has helped her a lot!!
 I highly recommend it, and send out my thanks to KB6NU, Dan Romanchik, for putting it all together!
 My soon-to-be 12-year-old thanks you much!

-My soon-to-be General Class Baby!
+General Class Test,

 Monday, August 11, 2008